 Difference between Alzheimer’s and Dementia

-April 23, 2020 Homecare Services
+September 23, 2024 Homecare Services

 Difference between Alzheimer’s and Dementia

-Many people around the world are aware of Alzheimer’s disease and Dementia, but sometimes they can be confused as the same disease and many cannot tell the difference.
-Alzheimer’s Disease is a form of Dementia and accounts for up to 60-80% of the cases.
+Many people around the world are aware of Alzheimer’s disease and dementia, but sometimes they can be confused as the same disease and many cannot tell the difference.
+Alzheimer’s disease is a form of dementia and accounts for up to 60-80% of the cases.

 Dementia

 Dementia is the progressive loss of cognitive abilities or a permanent decline in mental function.
 Some of the characteristics are chronic memory loss, loss of reasoning or logic and change in personality.
-Forget-fullness is also associated with dementia although it is not classified as a symptom unless it affects your daily life.
-Sometimes the person just has forgetfulness due to old age, but this is not the same as dementia or Alzheimer’s Disease.
+Forgetfulness is also associated with dementia although it is not classified as a symptom unless it affects your daily life.
+Sometimes the person just has forgetfulness due to old age, but this is not the same as dementia or Alzheimer’s disease.
 There are currently around 850,000 people with dementia in the UK.
 This is projected to rise to 1.6 million by 2040.
 Figures from Alzheimer’s Society.

 The second most common form of dementia is vascular dementia.
 In this case, the brain is slowly destroyed by blood pumping through the arteries at increased pressure, damaging the arterial walls.
 In many cases, vascular dementia follows the occurrence of a stroke or a series of strokes.
 Risk factors include high blood pressure, diabetes, stroke and high cholesterol.